Indian Red Oil Paint

 |Chemical Name:||Natural Iron Oxide|

 |Safety Information:||No acute or known chronic health hazards are associated with this product's anticipated use (most chemicals are not thoroughly tested for chronic toxicity).
 Protect yourself against potentially unknown chronic hazards of this and other chemical products by keeping them out of your body.
 Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.
 Conforms to ASTM D-4236|

 For a detailed explanation of the terms in the table above, please visit Composition and Permanence.

 Some separation of pigment and oil may occur in Rublev Colours Artist Oils and is a natural process when no wax or stabilizers are added to paint to prevent this from occurring.

-All images of color swatches in this web site are only approximations of the actual color of the oil paint.
-We have taken every care to match the color in these pictures on calibrated color monitors to the actual color.
-However, because of the wide variance in color monitors the results you get may vary.
+All images of color swatches on this website are only approximations of the actual color of the oil paint.
+We have carefully matched the color in these pictures on calibrated color monitors to the actual color.
+However, because of the wide variance in color monitors, the results may vary.

 Color Swatch Note: The color swatch was created with a thick application (left side) of color and a tint (right side) made with equal parts of color and titanium white and applied on acrylic primed cotton canvas.

-Drawdown Note: The image of the "drawdown" contains a pre-mixed paint film of 6 mil (0.006 inch) thickness applied to a standard test card for the purposes of examining color consistency, opacity and other qualities.
-The drawdowns show the color full strength (mass tone), on the left, and mixed in a 1:2 ratio with titanium white on the right.
-The bottom area of the drawdowns are scraped to show undertones.
+Drawdown Note: The image of the "drawdown" contains a pre-mixed paint film of 6 mils (0.006 inches) thickness applied to a standard test card to examine color consistency, opacity, and other qualities.
+The drawdowns show the full-color strength (mass tone) on the left and mixed in a 1:2 ratio with titanium white on the right.
+The bottom area of the drawdowns is scraped to show undertones.

 |Common Names:||English: red oxide